Comandeer/rollup-lib-bundler/README.md

 Starting from v0.17.0 the bundler is able also to bundle TypeScript projects.
 There is no configuration needed, just replace the `.js` extension with the `.ts` one!
 Also ensure that there's a valid `tsconfig.json` file in the root of your project.
 If you want to provide different configuration for the bundler, place a `tsconfig.rlb.json` file instead.

+> [!WARNING]
+> The [`outDir` config option](https://www.typescriptlang.org/tsconfig/#outDir) is overridden by the bundler to point to the same directory as the one in the Rollup's configuration.
+> See [#327](https://github.com/Comandeer/rollup-lib-bundler/issues/327) for more details.

 The bundler also bundles `.d.ts` files but only if you specified the `exports.types` field in your `package.json`.

 Sample configuration for a TS project: